wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab2_Email.md

 ## Verification: Send an Email and accept the task

-- Go to the Gmail account and send an email to the support email address that was initially configured in the Email Asset creation.
+- Go to personal email account and send an email to the support email address that was initially configured in the Email Asset.

 - Go to the Agent Desktop and make the agent Available.